A Digital Humanities Project & Multimedia Exhibition

-Sponsored by ASA and directed by artist and Cultural Studies Ph.D. candidate Scott Tsuchitani, this project honors the ongoing life and enduring legacy of Dr. Isao Fujimoto: scholar activist; legendary teacher and mentor; founding member of the Asian American Studies department and Community Development graduate program; and, as it pertains to sustainable practices and rural community development, a living institution in the city of Davis, the Central Valley, and beyond.
+Sponsored by Asian American Studies (ASA) and directed by artist and Cultural Studies Ph.D. candidate Scott Tsuchitani, this project honors the ongoing life and enduring legacy of Dr. Isao Fujimoto: scholar activist; legendary teacher and mentor; one of the founding member of the Asian American Studies department and Community Development graduate program; and, as it pertains to sustainable practices and rural community development, a living institution in the city of Davis, the Central Valley, and beyond.

 Inspired by the community-centered, horizontal pedagogy of Dr. Fujimoto, this project takes a collaborative and multivocal approach to authorship, bringing together the work of artists, activists, students, and scholars.
 Structured around Dr. Fujimoto’s recently published memoir, Bouncing Back: Community, Resilience & Curiosity, the project consists of a multiplicity of forms which together comprise an exhibition titled Isao Fujimoto: Life and Legacy, shown at International House Davis in January-February of 2020 as part of the 50th Anniversary Celebration of Asian American Studies at UC Davis.

 Major portions of the project are viewable in the gallery below or via embedded hyperlinks:

 - Isao Fujimoto: Bouncing Back, multimedia biographical website

 - Isao Fujimoto & the CVP, video oral history archive of his work with the Central Valley Partnership for Citizenship (work-in-progress)